-The Portfolio's equity investments may include convertible securities, depositary receipts, REITs and ETFs.
-The Portfolio may be exposed to any currency.
+The Portfolio's investments may include convertible securities, depositary receipts, REITs and ETFs.

-The Portfolio will use derivatives and efficient portfolio management (EPM) techniques, as permitted by regulation and consistent with its investment policies (see "Derivatives and EPM Techniques" section).
+Derivatives and EPM Techniques The Portfolio will use derivatives and efficient portfolio management (EPM) techniques, as permitted by regulation and consistent with its investment policies (see "Derivatives and EPM Techniques" section).